Cloud Based |

 That was the first time I conceived of a simple cloud based engineering document control system plus the embedded title block.
 Onshape was released and it completely fit the concept I described.
 I quickly wrote this article.

-But Onshape offers an incredible engineering document control system.
+But Onshape offers an incredible basis for engineering document control system.
 As I describe in the above article this could eliminate the complex PLM that has caused so much trouble, pain, confusion and is incredibly complex and costly.

 The Death of PLM

 I don't understand how document control fell under PLM.
 When it was introduced, even though CAD was available the documentation was delivered as printed documentation.
 The problem with the PLM guru's is that they look at information as digital.
 Engineering is driven by documents.
-It is not PDM (Product Data Management) it is Part Document Management.
+It is not PDM (Product Data Management) it is Product Document Management.
 Can you see the different mind set?
 It is sad that the PLM guru did not even look at the past document control system and tried and failed to recreate the wheel.
 The expert in engineering documentation was the drafting group, who was obviously not consulted.

 We first have to define engineering documentation.